 |First-class span||1929/30 - 1950/51|

 The supreme yardstick for batsmanship is the Bradman scale.
 West Indies' George Headley was `the black Bradman'.
 Every Australian prodigy since 1948 has been heralded as `the new Bradman'.
-Gavaskar has rewritten the Test record books, and yet is still acknowledged as slightly lower caste.
+Gavaskar has rewritten the Test record books, and yet is not considered in the same class.
 But if figures count, Vijay Merchant, with a first-class average of 71, is next in line to The Don, even though his Test average was only 47.72.
 On his home pitches he amassed thousands of runs, and on his two tours of England, 10 years apart, he showed batsmanship of rich class, making over 4000 runs on the two tours combined.